rakannimer/react-orchestra/README.md

 ## Contributing

 You can contribute by submitting, and responding to issues.
 If you'd like to add a new feature PRs are very welcome, but please open an issue beforehand so we can discuss the optimal way to go when adding the feature !

+## Roadmap

+- [ ] Create NoteFactory component that takes in a scale name or chord name or Midi URL and creates user-rendered Notes.
+- [ ] Add tests that run on browser
+- [ ] Add react-orchestra/native jest tests
+- [ ] Add more web jest tests

 ## License